wmodes/blackrockstation/README.md

 - Glitch/static sounds during time-slips
 - Possibly keeping track of announcements, news, and music to mix them up as necessary.

+### Commands

+Here are the commands the radio controller responds to:

+- set off
+- set on
+- set glitch
+- set period year
+- request status
+- request log
+- request report

-## TV Controller
+## Television Controller

-The TV controller handles audio/video coming from the TV.
+The television controller handles audio/video coming from the television.
 Like the radio, it only needs to know what era it is operating in.
 It has the same considerations as the radio controller.

+### Commands

+Here are the commands the television controller responds to:

+- set off
+- set on
+- set glitch
+- set period year
+- request status
+- request log
+- request report